KBPsystem777/KBPsystem777/README.md

 ## Developer Education & Nationwide Impact

-I lead blockchain and Web3 education programs across the Philippines — from university lecture halls to government training centers — building a pipeline of globally competitive Filipino developers.
+I lead blockchain and Web3 education across the Philippines — university lecture halls to government training centers — building a pipeline of globally competitive Filipino developers.
+1,000+ developers trained through national programs to date.

 In March 2026, I facilitated the Philippine DICT's first-ever Solidity bootcamp, where government employees deployed live smart contracts on Ethereum testnet.
 This is what building a nation's technical capacity looks like.